-Abstract- The atmospheric chemical vapor deposition (APCVD) technique was used for the synthesis of the tin oxide (SnO2) thin films.
-Our study focus on prepare SnO2 films with high optical quality by using various number of capillary tube as deposition nozzle (1, 3, 5, 7).
-The optical transmittance was measured by UV-VIS spectrophotometer.
+Abstract : Tin oxide SnO2 films were prepared by atmospheric chemical vapor deposition (APCVD) technique.
+Our study focus on prepare $SnO_2$ films by using capillary tube as deposition nozzle and the effect of these tubes on the structural properties and optical properties of the prepared samples.
 X-ray diffraction (XRD) was employed to find the crystallite size.
-(XRD) studies show that (110) peak has strongest intensity in all films, average grain size (13.56 nm) was measured by using Debye Scherrer's formula. maximum transmission can be measured is (95%) at three capillary tube.
+(XRD) studies show that the structure of a thin films changes from polycrystalline to amorphous by increasing the number of capillary tubes used in sample preparation.
+Maximum transmission can be measured is (95%) at three capillary tube.
 (AFM) where use to analyze the morphology of the tin oxides surface.
-Roughness and average grain size for different number of capillary tube have been investigated The optical properties of the SnO2 thin films were determined using UV-Visible spectrum for the prepared SnO2 thin films.
+Roughness and average grain size for different number of capillary tubes have been investigated.
+The optical properties of the $SnO_2$ thin films were determined using UV-Visible spectrum.

-Keywords - APCVD ; SnO2 thin film; XRD; optical properties; AFM.
+Keywords: APCVD; SnO2 thin film; optical properties; capillary tube.